NeilSinclair/prompt_workshop/the_researcher/the_researcher_1.md

 - You can ask your research assistant further questions based on its initial analysis.

-Please can you share your action plan to the Miro board.
+Please can you share your action plan to the Miro board under "The Researcher Part 1".